 The Spiritual Development Process (SDP) is a Spiritual Counseling approach which is designed to consciously integrate an individual’s principles, values, and practices with their physical, mental, and emotional life.

 As spiritual care providers, we recognize spirituality at the center of our work, rather than seeing it as a component.
 We are not therapists, nor do we act in place of denominational religious ministers.
 We take a holistic approach vs. traditional pathologic approach, observing the unified system that contributes to personal health and development.
 This is Sensible Spirituality.
-We work with our clients to help them unify all three dimensions of their lives (physical, mental, and emotional/ body, mind, and heart) in order to identify and support the spirit and soul of the individual.
+We work with our clients to help them unify all three dimensions of their lives (physical, mental, and emotional/ body, mind, and heart) in order to access and support the spirit and soul of the individual.

 An inductive, “bottom-up” approach to spirituality relies upon lived experience as the foundation for creating a spiritual life.
 Our approach thus counters more common deductive, “top-down” spiritual approaches, which try to mold or form people and organizations to its beliefs, rules, and practices.
 In other words, this is a reality-based, empirically-oriented approach to a spirituality that is sensible.